prokhorind/go_course/006-webhooks/README.md

 terraform apply
 ```

-### 4. Get the API Gateway URL
+### 4. Get the  Function Url

-After deployment, Terraform will output the API Gateway invoke URL.
+After deployment, Terraform will output the  Function Url invoke URL.
 The webhook URL for Telegram is:

 ```
-<API_GATEWAY_INVOKE_URL>/bot
+<Function Url>/bot
 ```

 Set this URL as the webhook for your Telegram bot: